Chaitalykundu/Core-Subject/Theory/01-Database.md

 - to create a large amount of information by storing, retrieving and managing data
 - Easily accessed
-- Modified
-- Protected
-- Analyzed
+- ensuring data integrity, security and accessibility for various applications and users.
+- Data Backup & Recovery

 &nbsp;